06 May New Sales Enablement for Mobile Teams

 Also, field sales has been asking “what about us?
 We use tablets to present to clients on-site!”
 It was clear the MVP was not quite “MV” without a mobile tool for discovering, presenting, and sharing content on-the-go.
 And account managers asked us to extend the product to support surfacing customer success collateral so they can upsell and keep existing customers happy and renewing.

 Today, I’m proud to announce a big step forward in facilitating the feedback loop to help close the sales and marketing divide.
-We’re also equipping teams throughout the sales lifecycle with new tools, including a brand new iOS app and support for collateral discovery in the Accounts and Products views in Salesforce.
+We’re also equipping teams throughout the sales lifecycle with new sales enablement tools, including a brand new iOS app and support for collateral discovery in the Accounts and Products views in Salesforce.

 Keep the feedback (to us, and to your marketing team) coming, and watch this space for more exciting product announcements later this summer!